 - ID and Local Area tab listing resources available for use in the RA Filings.
-Information is taken from the NQC list. - LSE-specific Allocations of Demand Response, CAM, RMR, , and load forecasts are inserted into the LSE Allocations tab so as to minimize manual error and paperwork.
+Information is taken from the NQC list. - LSE-specific Allocations of Demand Response, CAM, RMR, and load forecasts are inserted into the LSE Allocations tab so as to minimize manual error and paperwork.
 The allocations in this tab also include monthly flexible RA procurement requirements. - The System RA Template includes both the Year Ahead and Month Ahead Summary Sheets that sum resources and compute LSE compliance.
 The Month Ahead summary sheet also includes a check for Local RA adjustments and a check for flexible RA capacity requirements by category. - The Physical Resource and Import tab of the System template includes a flexible capacity column and a flexible capacity category drop down list in which LSEs are to report flexible MW capacity procured by category.
-Similarly, LSEs must specify MCC buckets on the resource tabs using the drop down list in the relevant column. - The Local and Flexible RA template includes a reporting tab for year-ahead flexible RA requirements, three tabs (for 2020, 2021, and 2022) in which to report resources that the LSE wishes to count towards local RA requirements in those years, and three summary tabs (for 2020, 2021, and 2022) that summarize local and flexible requirements and procurement, as applicable.
-The template also includes two tabs in which LSEs must report any other local resources that are owned or under contract in 2020, 2021, and 2022 but that are not being used to meet local RA requirements in the reporting tabs. - The Demand Response tab is used to report all DR capacity that is either allocated (utility-run DR) or not allocated (e.g. DRAM).
+Similarly, LSEs must specify MCC buckets on the resource tabs using the drop down list in the relevant column. - The Local and Flexible RA template includes a reporting tab for year-ahead flexible RA requirements, three tabs (for 2022, 2023, and 2024) in which to report resources that the LSE wishes to count towards local RA requirements in those years, and three summary tabs (for 2022, 2023, and 2024) that summarize local and flexible requirements and procurement, as applicable.
+The template also includes two tabs in which LSEs must report any other local resources that are owned or under contract in 2022, 2023, and 2024 but that are not being used to meet local RA requirements in the reporting tabs. - The Demand Response tab is used to report all DR capacity that is either allocated (utility-run DR) or not allocated (e.g. DRAM).
 The first few rows of the DR tab automatically pull credits for IOU DR programs (DR allocations) from the LSE Allocations tab, and LSEs manually enter any non-allocated DR capacity in the rows beneath the allocations.
 Specifically, LSEs should use this tab to manually enter the System capacity value for non-allocated DR resources in Year Ahead RA filings and to manually enter both the System and Local capacity value for non-allocated DR resources whose Load Impact Protocols have been accepted and which have CAISO resource IDs.)
-Total DR capacity (allocated and not allocated) then flows through into the Summary tabs, where a 15% PRM is added for compliance.
+The Demand Response tab adds transmission and distribution (T&D) line losses to the capacity of third party DR resources that to not already have these losses embedded in their NQC values.
+Total DR capacity (allocated and not allocated) then flows through into the Summary tabs, where a 9% PRM is added for compliance.

-4. The Filing Process
+5. The Filing Process